What Makes DSH Different from Every Other German Exam

 Common DSH Mistakes

-Ignoring the Wissenschaftssprachliche Strukturen section.
+- Ignoring the Wissenschaftssprachliche Strukturen section.
 Many candidates focus on reading and writing but underestimate the grammar transformation section.
-It's worth 15–20% of your total score — that's the difference between DSH-1 and DSH-2.
+It’s worth significant points and is highly trainable with practice.

 Start your DSH preparation with Langmitra today — it’s free to begin.